zitrosolrac/datajoint-tutorial/setting-up/get-database.rst

 2. Fill out your email and association.
 3. Select "Yes" to the question "Interested in signing up for database?"
 4. Choose and enter a username.
 If available, this will be your database username.
 5. Hit submit.
-You request will be reviewed and you will receive an email with database connection information typically within 48 hours.
+Your request will be reviewed and you will receive an email with database connection information typically within 48 hours.

 And that's it!